GDSC-Delft-Dev/apa/README.md

 ## Getting Started

+Our code can be found in the `src` directory.
+Read below to learn how to explore, run, and modify the backend and frontend, or play with the notebooks in the `notebooks` directory.

 ### Backend

 The backend comprises of the image processing pipleline that processes mutlispectral images from farms.
 You can run it locally, or remotely on GCP (in a container).
 If you'd like to know more about the pipeline, read our wiki [**here**](../../wiki/Pipeline).